Liz’s apple hair mask beauty DIY

 - Pour the mixture into a large bowl and place into a sink or bath.
 Tip your head upside down and place hair into the liquid.
 Massage it through your hair and scalp.

-- If you have long hair, tie it up into a bun before wrapping your head in cling film.
-Relax for 30 minutes to an hour (depending on how dry your hair is), before washing out using warm water and your usual shampoo and conditioner.
+- If you have long hair, tie it up into a bun before wrapping the top of your head in cling film or putting on a shower cap.
+Relax for about 20 minutes minutes (longer if your hair is very dry), before washing out using warm water and your usual shampoo and conditioner.
 You may need to shampoo your hair twice to get all the coconut oil out.